jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 | HA imposed change | HA | PA in status 'Granted' or 'In progress' | No |

 * For promoter imposed and HA imposed change types, the changes made will be applied automatically to the PA with the change request record available to see what has changed historically, and these change request types are not chargeable.
-* A PA's assessment period is not affected by promoter imposed changes (i.e. changes while the PA is awaiting assessment).
+* A PA's response period is not affected by promoter imposed changes (i.e. changes while the PA is awaiting assessment).
 * A works extension change request may include other changes in addition to a change to the proposed end date.
 * HA imposed change is currently limited to adding or removing conditions.